resonatehq/blog/blog/2025-01-08-resonate-is-an-async-rpc/index.md

 If the results are not there when it asks for them, the function awaits.
 If the results are already there when it asks for them, the caller function gets them and continues on.

-The Resonate Server acts as a supervisor, so if the bar or baz services crash, the Resonate Server will know and will resend the respective invoke message if the services restore, or it will send the respective invoke message to the respective backup service.
+The Resonate Server acts as a supervisor, so if the bar or baz services crash, the Resonate Server will know and will resend the respective invoke message if the services is restored, or it will send the respective invoke message to the respective backup service.

 When `bar()` and/or `baz()` completes, the results are stored in the Durable Promise, and another Task is created.
 This time, the Task is routed to the foo service with a "Resume" message, "Resume `foo()` with these results" for example.